hazelcast/hazelcast/site/website/versioned_docs/version-4.0/operations/job-management.md

 ## Listing Jobs

-You can use the Jet command line to get a list of all runnings jobs in the cluster:
+You can use the Jet command line to get a list of all running jobs in the cluster:

 ```bash